List of monsters in Marvel Comics: Monstrom

 Monstrom is a giant one-eyed alien that first appeared in Tales to Astonish #11 and was created by Jack Kirby and Dick Ayers.

 Monstrom is a 20-ft, one-eyed alien whose spaceship crashed in the bayou 1,000 years ago.
 Unable to fix the spaceship himself, Monstrom placed himself in suspended animation.
 1,000 years later, some humans exploring the bayou where a boy unknowingly awoken Monstrom who tried to speak to them.
 As Monstrom can only speak in monster sounds, the humans were unable to understand him.
 One person tried to shoot it with a rifle to no avail.
 When Monstrom later followed the people back to town, the townspeople discovered its fear of fire and drove him back to the bayou.
 Deeming the humans too barbaric to help him, Monstrom retreated back to his spaceship where he re-entered suspended animation until the day the humans would be advanced to help him.

 Moomba

 Moomba is a giant alien monster that first appeared in Tales to Astonish #23 and was created by Stan Lee and Jack Kirby.

-Moomba is a 20 ft. alien monster from an unknown race that planned to conquer Earth and seeded themselves into wooden statues all over the world.
+Moomba is a 20 ft. alien monster from an unknown race that planned to conquer Earth and seeded itself into wooden statues all over the world.